HYY Logo

 Research Interests

 My research spans statistical physics, celestial mechanics, dynamical systems, and mathematical physics.
-I study the statistical properties of complex and stochastic dynamical systems (e.g., epidemic and ecological models), and N-body problems in celestial mechanics—stability, symmetry, ergodicity and statistical properties, and phase-transition-like phenomena.
-I’m also interested in connections between statistical physics and number theory/data science.
+I investigate the statistical behavior of complex and stochastic dynamical systems—such as epidemic and ecological models—and study physical systems, particularly celestial mechanics and statistical physics, utilizing the mathematical structures of differential geometry and algebraic geometry.
+I am also interested in the interfaces between statistical physics, data science, and number theory.

 • Stochastic dynamics: spectra, mixing, universality, rare events